Wait, weren't you tied up a moment ago? Haley:

-- In Lupin III, Lupin can only be handcuffed if he lets you handcuff him.
-At one point, Fujiko uses this trait to convince Zenigata he's possessed - there's blood on the cuffs, which means he had to fight his way out of them... something the normal Lupin wouldn't have to do.
+- Lupin III can only be handcuffed if he lets you handcuff him.
+During a Lupin III Red Jacket episode, Fujiko uses this trait to convince Zenigata Lupin is possessed: there's blood on the cuffs, which means he had to fight his way out of them... something the normal Lupin wouldn't have to do.

 - Trigun: Vash the Stampede once slid out of ropes to protect a young woman from bandits.
 Said bandits caught him before he could get back into them... the second time.